-3. Residential Accessory Uses Residential accessory uses shall include the following accessory uses, activities, facilities, and structures: emergency housing units (subject to limitations outlined in (a) below); fences and walls; garages, carports, and off-street parking and loading areas; gardens; gates and guard houses; home occupations (subject to limitations and requirements of (b) below); playhouses, patios, cabanas, porches, gazebos and household storage buildings; radio and television receiving antennas; recreational and play facilities for residents; storm and fallout shelters; and other necessary and customary uses determined to be appropriate, incidental, and subordinate to the principal use on the lot.
+3. Residential Accessory Uses Residential accessory uses shall include the following accessory uses, activities, facilities, and structures: emergency housing units (subject to limitations outlined in (a) below); temporary housing units (subject to limitations outlined in (b) below); fences and walls; garages, carports, and off-street parking and loading areas; gardens; gates and guard houses; home occupations (subject to limitations and requirements of (c) below); playhouses, patios, cabanas, porches, gazebos and household storage buildings; radio and television receiving antennas; recreational and play facilities for residents; storm and fallout shelters; and other necessary and customary uses determined to be appropriate, incidental, and subordinate to the principal use on the lot.

 A nameplate sign, that is, a sign bearing the name and/or address, occupation, and communication number of a person or use occupying the premises, shall be permitted as a residential accessory use.
 Such sign shall be unanimated and non-illuminated, not over two (2) square feet in area and placed flat against a wall or door of the principal building.
 In addition, a real estate sign, that is, a temporary sign advertising the premises for lease, rent, or sale, is also permitted as an accessory use.
 Such sign shall be unanimated and non-illuminated, shall not exceed six and one-fourth (6 l/4) square feet in area, and shall not be placed on public right-of-way.
 (Ord.
-No. 722)
+No. 722; Ord.
+No. 815, Sec.
+2)